publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch12/schIII/m__us_usc_t16_s825m.md

     (d) __Prohibitions on violators__

-    In any proceedings under subsection (a) of this section, the court may prohibit, conditionally or unconditionally, and permanently or for such period of time as the court determines, any individual who is engaged or has engaged in practices constituting a violation of [section 824u of this title][/us/usc/t16/s824u] (and related rules and regulations) from—
+    In any proceedings under subsection (a), the court may prohibit, conditionally or unconditionally, and permanently or for such period of time as the court determines, any individual who is engaged or has engaged in practices constituting a violation of [section 824u of this title][/us/usc/t16/s824u] (and related rules and regulations) from—

         (1) acting as an officer or director of an electric utility; or